TinajeroOC/Careerly/README.md

 ## Overview

-Careerly is a professional networking platform that allows individuals to connect with professionals and advance their careers.
+Careerly is a professional social media platform that allows users to create posts, manage their profile, and network with others.

 ## Group Members